W3rni0/TJCTF_2020/readme.md

 **tjctf{iTs_T1m3_f0r_a_flaggg}**

 ```
-When we connect to the server we get the following messege:
+When we connect to the server we get the following message:
 ```
 ![](assets//images//timed_1.png)

 ```
-I tried using Unix commands first and quickly discovered by the error messeges
+I tried using Unix commands first and quickly discovered by the error messages
 that the commands need to be python commands, furthermore, we can't see the output
 of the executed commands and but only the time it took for the commands to execute
 or an error message if an error occurred while executing the commands.
 I tried using python commands and modules
 to escape the shell or get a reverse shell going from the server to my host,
-for each command I tried I got the following messege:
+for each command I tried I got the following message:
 ```
 ![](assets//images//timed_2.png)